Adhesive and Sealant Applications & Tools

 A caulking gun with a full time non-drip feature is, by design, inefficient.
-The first 1/4 to 1/3 of each trigger stroke is wasted motion, as it is required to release the non-drip mechanism and reengage the trigger to the rod, thus repressurizing the material before new material flows out the nozzle.
+The first 1/4 to 1/3 of each trigger stroke is wasted motion, as it is required to release the non-drip mechanism and reengage the gripping plates to the rod, thus repressurizing the material before new material flows out the nozzle.
 When comparing non-drip and continuous flow tools, you will notice that less material is dispensed per pump when using the non-drip tool.

 The graph below displays pounds of force as a function of the distance traveled by the drive rod.
 As you can see, a major disadvantage of a dripless system is that force goes all the way back down to 0 after each pump.
-In addition, the standard system exerts force over a greater distance interval than the dripless system.
+In addition, the standard drive system exerts force over a greater distance interval than the dripless system.

 Finally, a quick historical note: Ratchet guns were the first caulking guns to hit the market and in theory they functioned as non-drip tools.
 In 1933, Albion Engineering Company patented the first smooth rod caulking gun to provide a more continuous flow of material.
 This is what launched smooth rod drive caulking guns into the marketplace.
 The first non-drip smooth rod design was introduced by Dripless, Inc. in 1992.
 Since then there have been many variations using this technology.

-To conclude, dripping or run-on occurs primarily due to different issues related to the material or package used to contain the material.
+To conclude, dripping or run-on occurs primarily due to issues with the material or package used to contain the material.
 Dispensing tools can be designed in such a way to reduce run-on, but guns with a full-time non-drip feature are generally less efficient than continuous flow guns.
 In most cases, choosing the right tool for a particular application will ultimately come down to whether or not a long, smooth bead is required.

 Sunday, January 9, 2011